-Seatricity is a new British company dedicated to developing wave energy converters.
-The Seatricity concept involves multiple floats travelling up and down with the waves, operating pumps to pressurise sea water, which is piped ashore to drive a standard hydroelectric turbine to produce up to 1MW of electricity.
+Seatricity is a British company dedicated to developing wave energy converters.
+The Seatricity concept involves multiple floats travelling up and down with the waves, operating pumps to pressurise sea water, which is piped ashore to drive a standard hydroelectric turbine to produce electricity.
 Many individual pumps are connected together to produce substantial amounts of pressurised water.

 Having tested a scale prototype device in the Atlantic Ocean off Antigua, Seatricity viewed it as a natural progression to test its full-scale prototype in the more challenging conditions at the Billia Croo wave test site.
 The company set up a manufacturing base in Stromness in 2011 where the buoys for the device were fabricated.
 The device was first deployed at Billia Croo in 2013, and decommissioned in 2014.